culvertsoft/mgen/index.md

  * Tools for source code generation (The MGen compiler)
  * Language specific support libraries.

-Think Google's Protocol Buffers on steroids - with support for language native inheritance and polymorphism, heterogenous containers, maps, lists, arrays and custom serialization formats.
+Think Google's Protocol Buffers - but with support for language native inheritance and polymorphism, heterogenous containers, maps, lists, arrays and custom serialization formats.

-Generated classes accept generic visitor objects, while the MGen libraries provide built-in visitor classes that serialize to JSON and binary formats.
-You can also roll your own custom object visitors to implement whatever functionality you like.
+Generated classes accept generic visitors, while the MGen libraries provide visitor classes that serialize to JSON and binary formats.
+You can also roll your own visitors to implement whatever functionality you like.

 The MGen compiler is plug-in based, with code generation decoupled from IDL parsing - so if you're unhappy with either you can add your own IDL parser and/or code generator plug-in.